f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 The built-in terminal server will switch the connection to the appropriate tenant terminal server port.
-Once connected, you will still need to login to the tenant as root and change the default password.
-In the example below the username is tenant1 (matches the tenant name), and the port is 7001 meaning connect to instance ID 1 of that tenant.
+Once connected, you will still need to log in to the tenant as root and change the default password.
+In the example below the username is tenant1 (matches the tenant name), and the port is 7001, meaning connect to instance ID 1 of that tenant.

 .. code-block:: bash